 HSBC savings accounts

 The Direct Savings account through HSBC is the bank’s best option.
-The current rate is .70% APY, which is 24 times the national average.
+The current rate is 0.15% APY.
 The account has no monthly maintenance fees and only requires $1 to open.

 If you have been looking around for an online savings option that will earn you money back, this could be a great choice.
 The cash is FDIC-insured and the bank offers mobile deposits straight to your account.
 Moreover, HSBC offers money management tools that help customers organize their finances, budget and save money.